MarkMarine/help/README.md

-# LocalHelp - Intelligent Command Line Assistant
+# Help - Intelligent Command Line Assistant

-LocalHelp is an AI-powered command line tool that helps you understand and execute command line tools.
+Help is an AI-powered command line tool that helps you understand and execute command line tools.
 It combines man page documentation with AI intelligence to provide contextual assistance and safe command execution.

 ## Features